Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Jazz can refer to a type of music, but in this context, it means to make something more attractive
+Jazz is a genre of music, but in this context, it means to make something more attractive or appealing.
+It's not a pronoun homophone.

-Lift can refer to a type of exercise or a device for elevating, but in this context, it means to steal
+Lift can mean to elevate or raise something, but in this context, it means to steal or take something.
+It's not about making something nicer.

 Browse by Date